 Concussions in student athletes are a growing public health problem that demands immediate attention.
 The Centers for Disease Control and Prevention (CDC) estimates nearly 3.8 million incidences of sports-related concussions occur every year.
 Legislative and policy efforts at the state and local level on concussion management have been highly inconsistent.
 This inconsistency can be a detriment to the quality of care and considerations necessary for the complexity of concussion injuries within active student athletes.

-On July 30, 2014, Senator Robert Menendez (D-NJ) and Representatives Bill Pascrell (D-NJ) and Lois Capps (D-CA) introduced the Supporting Athletes, Families, and Educators to Protect the Lives of Athletic Youth Act (SAFE PLAY Act), S. 2718/H.R.
-5324.
+In February 2015, Senator Robert Menendez (D-NJ) and Representatives Bill Pascrell (D-NJ) and Lois Capps (D-CA) introduced the Supporting Athletes, Families, and Educators to Protect the Lives of Athletic Youth Act (SAFE PLAY Act), S. 436/H.R.
+4829.
 The legislation recognizes physical therapists (PTs) as health care professionals qualified to make return-to-participation decisions for youth sports concussions.
 Additionally, it provides for education, awareness, action plans, training, and further research related to health issues associated with sports—including cardiac conditions, concussions, and heat advisories—in which PTs play a role.

 Of note, the SAFE PLAY Act would call for school districts to have concussion management action plans that teach students, parents, and school personnel how to prevent, recognize, and respond to concussions, including assistance in the safe return of student athletes to academic and athletic performance.
 The legislation encourages the development of guidelines consistent with those to be developed by the US Centers for Disease Control and Prevention's (CDC) Pediatric Mild Traumatic Brain Injury Guideline Work Group, a group supported by APTA that includes 2 APTA members.